We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 Why 99.5% of studios still don't do this

-If the data is this clear, why does almost nobody respond to reviews?
+If the data is this clear, why does almost nobody respond?

 The time cost is real.
-A thoughtful review response takes 3-5 minutes to write.
-If your game gets 20 reviews a day, that is 60-100 minutes of writing.
-For a solo developer, that is 10-15 hours per week, time that should go toward actually building your game.
-At a $50/hour opportunity cost, that is roughly $2,500 per month in developer time.
+A thoughtful response takes 3-5 minutes to write.
+If your game gets 20 reviews a day, that's 60-100 minutes of writing.
+For a solo dev, that's 10-15 hours per week — time that should go toward actually building your game.
+At a $50/hour opportunity cost, that's roughly $2,500 per month in developer time.

-Then there is the emotional toll.
+Then there's the emotional toll.
 The games industry has a serious burnout problem.
 The 2025 Games Industry Employment Survey found that roughly half of developers report experiencing professional burnout, and the IGDA Developer Satisfaction Survey consistently finds that crunch affects 28% or more of the workforce.
 Reading negative reviews all day makes both worse.
-It is psychologically draining on top of the time cost.
+It's psychologically draining on top of the time cost.

-Many developers also assume negative reviewers will never change their mind.
+A lot of developers also assume negative reviewers will never change their mind.
 "They already decided they hate it.
 Why bother?"
-The data directly contradicts this: 21.6% is not a rounding error.
-But the assumption persists because the feedback loop is invisible.
+The data directly contradicts this: 21.6% isn't a rounding error.
+But the assumption sticks because the feedback loop is invisible.
 You respond to a review, the player quietly updates it two days later, and you never notice the connection.

 And finally, there are almost no tools for this.
 The Google Reviews ecosystem has dozens of response management platforms (BirdEye, Podium, ReviewTrackers, etc.).
 Steam has almost nothing purpose-built for review response management.
 Until recently, the only option was doing it by hand in the Steam developer dashboard.